-- Less opinion, more fact.
+- Fewer opinions, more facts and firsthand experiences.
 The more you can validate what you’ve written — with supporting research, stats, or others’ experiences — the better.
 Even your own opinions appear more credible when similar opinions have also been expressed elsewhere.

 It’s not until people start seeing others commenting that they realize it’s a respected site with content that’s worth commenting about.
 Plus, comments are infectious… people love to see their name and their $.02 in print.

-Make it easy for your readers to find other articles on your site that are similiar to the one they just read.
+Make it easy for your readers to find other articles on your site that are similar to the one they just read.

 The easier you make it to navigate around your site, the better.
 That means: Spell out as much as you can for your readers.
 Put things right before their eyes.
 Don’t expect that they’ll find something relevant or related on their own.

-TIP: Dropdown lists (for categories, for example) don’t work nearly as well as simply displaying a list (categories down one column of your page, for example).
-Unfortuantely, if you’re limited on space, then you have to ask yourself which is more important?… Readers seeing the category names, or readers seeing the titles of recent posts (or something else more timely than a list of categories).
+For instance, here’s one thing we’ve learned: Dropdown lists (for categories, for example) don’t work nearly as well as simply displaying a list (categories down one column of your page, for example).
+Unfortunately, if you’re limited on space, then you have to ask yourself which is more important — readers seeing the category names, or readers seeing the titles of recent posts (or something else more timely than a list of categories).

-9. Link to as many related (and credible) sources as possible — even if some of those sources are your own.
+#9 – Link to as many relevant (and credible) sources as possible — even if some of those sources are from your own website(s).